Surge-Tech/House-of-Daena/content/Sessions/Session 4 - First Week Festival.md

 ## Grand Feast
 The school assembles in the grand hall to have the final feast, marking the end of the first week and the end of the festival.
 Yuki, too enamored in the food to notice the others wonder around.

-Monte finds Demetrius with a group of people taking notes on his Draconic language, trying to decyoher and learn it.
+Monte finds Demetrius with a group of people taking notes on his Draconic language, trying to decipher and learn it.
 He joins them with his own notes in a collaboration.

 Yuki is approached by Riggs!
 She quickly gives her a small pouch saying “I thought you might like this!”
 And runs off.
 Inside the pouch is a fine powder with a gemstone and a small note reading “You only need a pinch. -Riggs” Yuki removes the gemstone for a closer examination, this immediately changes the color of the powder from black to white.
 Reading the back of the note “P.S.
 Don’t take out the gem or else it’ll activate it!”
 Yuki quickly puts the gemstone back, deactivating the powder once more.

 Ellis, not enjoying the overwhelming noise and people, decides to wonder.
 On her way out he runs into Anzu, [[Sam]], and Lily.
 Lily is a friend of Anzu and Sam and they were planning on going back to Arcavios.
 Ellis joins them and the session ends there.

+On their way back Anzu and Ellis discover a secret garden where they will start to spend time in.